 Norm referenced test includes items with average difficulty and high discriminating power.
-This provides large spread of scores which makes it easy to declare the relative positions of students.
-Because the purpose of NRT is not to certify grades, so the test made for it must be of average difficulty means test items should not be very easy or very tough.
-If all the items are difficult then no student will be able to solve it and we are not able to discriminate who is good students.
-And if all the items are easy then even the low ability students can solve it then we are not able to discriminate it.
+This provides a large spread of scores which makes it easy to declare the relative positions of students.
+Because the purpose of NRT is not to certify grades, so the test made form it must be of average difficulty means test items should not be very easy or very tough.
+If all the items are difficult then no student will be able to solve it and we are not able to discriminate who are good students.
+And if all the items are easy then even the lower ability students can solve it then we are not able to discriminate it.
+Norm referenced test includes standardized aptitude, achievement tests, teacher-made survey tests, interest inventories, adjustment inventories.

-Norm referenced test includes standardized aptitude and achievement tests, teacher-made survey tests, interest inventories, adjustment inventories ii.
 Criterion-referenced Assessment

-Criterion-referenced assessment describes student performance according to a specific domain of clearly defined learning tasks e.g. adds single-digit while numbers.
-In this you don't compare student performance with other students rather you compare the performance of all students with criteria (in our case that criteria are our learning outcomes).
+Criterion-referenced assessment describes student performance, according to a specific domain of clearly defined learning tasks, e.g. adds single-digit whole numbers.
+With this you do not compare student's performance with other students rather you compare the performance of all students with criteria (in our case that criteria are our learning outcomes).
 It is most commonly used in schools to report the achievement of learning outcomes against set goals rather than other students.
 It grades the students to pre-defined criteria and student's grades represent their mastery over content.
-Students with same level of expertise achieve same level of grades.
-A cut point is determined to distinguish between failed and successful students regardless of score of highest and lowest achiever.
+Students with the same level of expertise achieve the same level of grades.
+A cut point is determined to distinguish between failed and successful students, regardless of score of highest and lowest achiever.
 It consists of teacher-made tests, custom made tests from the test publishers and observational techniques.